jesuino/code-converter/README.md

 TBD:

 * New project with an UI with preview and support to full projects
-* Support for transversing paths and generating the kotlin equivalent for any Java file encountered.
+* Support for transversing paths and generating code